radhika004256-art/Indoor-Plant-care/README.md

 # Built with
 HTML
 CSS
-# AI
+# AI usage
-i have just used the ai to to ask my mistakes
+i have just used the ai to ask my mistakes